priyanshu-bhatt/Devops/README.md

 ## How to contribute to this project!!

 You have to follow four simple steps once you have forked and cloned the repository.
-* Make a folder of your name.
+* Make a folder of the tool name you are contributing in .
-* Put all your files (HTML,CSS,JS) inside this folder.
+* Put all your files  inside this folder.
-* After completing one task or resolving an issue give a PR.
+* After Adding vauable commands which are not already there create a PR.
-* When you are giving a PR make sure to mention the issue number that you have resolved in the commit message.
+* When you are giving a PR make sure to add the whole command as comment  that you have added in the commit message.